rcarmstrong/go-bamboo/README.md

 bambooClient.SetURL("https://my.bambooserver.com:8085/")
 ```

-You may optionally pass in your own http client, replaces the nil above, to be used as the go-bamboo http client.
+You may optionally pass in your own http client, replacing the nil above, to be used as the go-bamboo http client.

 ## General-Information ##